 Any state benefits you currently receive could be affected if you retire early.
-You should check if you're eligible for any benefits, these include the disability living allowance or help with your bills.
+You should check if you're eligible for any benefits, these include the personal independence payment or help with your bills.

 For up-to-date information on the amounts you may receive, check with your local benefits office or online www.gov.uk.